deep-symbolic-mathematics/TPSR/README.md

 ## Run - In-Domain Datasets
 **In-Domain** datasets are generated, following the validation data gneration protocol suggested in [E2E](https://arxiv.org/pdf/2204.10532.pdf).
 For details, refer to the `generate_datapoints` function [here](./symbolicregression/envs/generators.py).
 You can also modify data generation parameters [here](./symbolicregression/envs/environment.py).
-For exampl, you can adjust parameters like `prediction_sigmas` to control extrapolation.
+For example, you can adjust parameters like `prediction_sigmas` to control extrapolation.
 A sigma `1` aligns with the training data range, while `>1` is for extrapolation ranges.
 The In-domain validation datasets are generated on-the-fly.
 For consistent evaluations across models, consider setting a fixed seed.

 Pre-trained E2E Model (Sampling):